Navigation

 How Do Realtors Get Paid?

 Most real estate agents are paid for their services through commissions when the home sale is complete.
-The listing agents fees are negotiated into the listing agreement and the buyers agent fees are negotiated in the sales contract.
+The listing agent fees are negotiated into the listing agreement, and the buyer's agent fees are negotiated in the sales contract.

 Since most buyers don’t have extra money to pay their agent, the seller often covers the buyer’s agent’s fee, either with a flat amount or a percentage of the home’s sale price.